1,500 Donors Tracked Without Sacrificing Privacy

 - Migrated data into Airtable

-- Connected donors to initiatives and added fields for donor interests and funding criteria
+- Connected donors to initiatives and captured key context like interests and criteria

 - Completed discrepancy reviews to improve confidence in rollups and reporting outputs